false-spring/gbfr-logs/README.md

 > Q: My issue isn't listed here, or I have a suggestion.

-Feel free to create a [new GitHub issue](https://github.com/false-spring/gbfr-logs/issues) or look for the GBFR Logs thread on [Discord](https://discord.gg/gbsG4CDsru)
+Feel free to create a [new GitHub issue](https://github.com/false-spring/gbfr-logs/issues) or [join the Discord server](https://discord.gg/GR4r9zrqJj).

 ## For Developers